ShadowNeuS: Neural SDF Reconstruction by Shadow Ray Supervision: Experiments

 To demonstrate the ability to leverage information from shadow rays in scene reconstruction, we evaluate our method on single-view binary shadow images and RGB images captured under multiple known light directions.
 We first present qualitative and quantitative comparisons with state-of-the-art methods supporting similar inputs.
 Then, we evaluate the effectiveness of the shadow ray supervision scheme with a comprehensive ablation study.
 Finally, we show more results and applications of the proposed method.

 {\bf Dataset.} The aforementioned experiments are performed on three datasets.
 First, we use the dataset released by DeepShadow\cite{DBLP:journals/corr/abs-2203-15065}, which contains binary shadow images of six scenes under different point lights.
 Each scene is terrain-like and captured by a vertical-down camera.
 For more complex scenes captured by other viewpoints, we find that no publicly available dataset satisfies our needs.
 Therefore, we construct new synthetic and real datasets for a thorough evaluation.
 For synthetic data, we render eight scenes using objects from the NeRF synthetic dataset\cite{DBLP:conf/eccv/MildenhallSTBRN20}.
 Each test case is built by adding a horizontal plane to model the ground, placing the object on the plane, and rendering the scene using Blender\cite{blender}.
 We render binary shadow images and RGB images of resolution 800$\times$800.
 To test different light types, we render each scene with 100 directional lights and 100 point lights.
+We select lights randomly sampled on the upper hemisphere, similar to the camera position selection in NeRF.
 Our synthetic dataset features realistic materials with specular effects.
 Transparency and inter-reflections are disabled as these effects are beyond our assumption.
 We also capture a real dataset to investigate our method's applicability to real capture setups.
 For each scene, we place the object on the ground, illuminate the scene with only a handheld cellphone flashlight and capture it with a fixed camera.
 We capture around 40 RGB images when the handheld flashlight moves around the scene and obtain the light locations similarly to \cite{DBLP:conf/eccv/BiXSHHKR20}.
 We place a checkerboard on the ground and capture one additional image with the same fixed camera to calibrate the ground.
 Please see \cref{tab:dataset_overview} for a summary of used datasets.

 {\bf Metrics.} As the compared methods output depth maps or normal maps of the visible regions, we also evaluate the quality of single-view reconstruction by depth errors in L1 (Depth L1) and normal errors in mean angular error (Normal MAE) computed in the visible foreground region.
 It should be noted that as some compared methods output a depth map without a specific scale, Depth L1 is calculated after aligning the depth map to the ground truth using ICP.